ContraCLM: Contrastive Learning For Causal Language Model: Experiments

 \subsection{Discussion}

-\paragraph{Impact of Dropout} Dropout-based augmentation \citep{gao2021simcse} has proven to be effective for contrastive learning on language models, which often leads to significant improvement when evaluating on discriminative tasks.
-We observe the same trend on both GPT-2 and CodeGen (see Tables \ref{tab:STS_compare_dropout} \& \ref{tab:code_to_code_dropout} in Appendix \ref{appendix:dropout_ablation}).
-However, we observed the opposite when evaluating on language generation, no matter when training with CLM only or together with contrastive learning (see Appendix \ref{appendix:dropout_ablation}).
-Dropout has been one of the key ingredients for training large models, further investigation on the proper ways to use and evaluate it is indeed required.
-On the bright side, even without dropout, Section \ref{subsec:pl_eval} shows \ourmethod still consistently yield considerable improvement.
+\paragraph{Impact of Dropout} Dropout-based augmentation \citep{gao2021simcse} for contrastive learning on language models has shown to have a significant improvement on discriminative tasks.
+We observe the same trend on both GPT-2 and CodeGen (see Table \ref{tab:discriminative_tasks_dropout} in Appendix \ref{appendix:dropout_ablation}).
+However, we observed the opposite for language generation, no matter when training with CLM only or with contrastive learning (see Table \ref{tab:generative_tasks_dropout} in Appendix \ref{appendix:dropout_ablation}).
+Dropout has been one of the key ingredients for training large models.
+Further investigation on proper ways to use and evaluate it is indeed required.
+Nevertheless, even without dropout, Section \ref{subsec:pl_eval} shows \ourmethod still yields significant improvement.

-\paragraph{Bridge the Gap between Causal and Bidirectional Attention Models on Discriminative Tasks} In comparison with the causal (left-to-right) attention mechanism of the decoder-only models, the bidirectional attention mechanism allows to better leverage the context of the sequence and hence yield better representations for discrimination tasks.
-Take the encoder-only model as an example, as Table \ref{tab:STS_encoder_decoder} in Appendix shows, both BERT-Base \citep{devlin2018bert} and RoBERTa-Base \citep{liu2019roberta} outperform GPT-2 by at least 60\% relative performance on STS.
-Despite the performance gap between CodeGen and the encoder-only or encoder-decoder models decreases in Table \ref{tab:code_to_code_extended}, it is still significant considering that both the model size and pretraining data size used by CodeGen are much larger.
-Such large performance gap severely limits the decoder-only models being used in many discriminative tasks.
-On the bright side, contrastive learning shows the promise to bridge the gap.
-As seen in Table \ref{tab:STS_encoder_decoder}, on STS, \ourmethod reduce the relative performance gap from 67.24\% (absolute 21.12\%) to 16.17\% (absolute 7.33\%) regarding BERT-Base, and from 84.62\% (absolute 26.64\%) to 28.24\% (absolute 12.8\%) regarding RoBERTa-Base.
-Similarly, Table \ref{tab:code_to_code_extended} shows that \ourmethod outperforms encoder-decoder models and perform comparably to encoder-only model GraphCodeBERT.
+\paragraph{Bridge the Gap} In comparison with the causal (left-to-right) attention mechanism of the decoder-only models, the bidirectional attention mechanism better leverages the context of sequences, yielding better representations for discriminative tasks.
+Take the encoder-only models as an example: as Table \ref{tab:STS_encoder_decoder} in Appendix shows, both BERT-Base \citep{devlin2018bert} and RoBERTa-Base \citep{liu2019roberta} outperform GPT-2 by at least 60\% relative performance on STS.
+Although the performance gap between CodeGen and the encoder-only or encoder-decoder models decreases in Table \ref{tab:code_to_code_extended}, it is still significant considering that both the model and pretraining data sizes used by CodeGen are much larger.
+Such a large performance gap severely limits the usage of decoder-only models in many discriminative tasks.
+On the bright side, contrastive learning shows the promise to bridge the gap, \eg reducing the relative performance gap between GPT-2 and the encoder-only models by at least $50\%$ when evaluating on STS (see Table \ref{tab:STS_encoder_decoder}).
 Please refer to Appendix \ref{appendix:bridge_the_gap} for more detailed discussions.